nickkuijpers/laravel-custom-post-manager/README.md

 [![License](https://poser.pugx.org/niku-solutions/cms/license)](https://packagist.org/packages/niku-solutions/cms)
 [![Monthly Downloads](https://poser.pugx.org/niku-solutions/cms/d/monthly)](https://packagist.org/packages/niku-solutions/cms)

-A codeable post manager for Laravel with custom fields.
+A API based codeable post manager for Laravel with custom fields.
 Extendable as you wish.
 Define your required fields in the config and see the magic.
 It will automatically display the custom fields added in the niku-cms.php config file and will take care of the database management.

-Vue.js and Vue Resource is required.
-But as Laravel 5.3 ships this by default, you will be able to install this easily.
-This package gives you the possibility to easily add a user interface to manage post types with custom fields based on the selected page template and authentication.
-This package includes default custom fields but you can extend it very easily as you read the 'Extending the custom fields' section.

-You will be able to create a user interface for content management in minutes.

-> :warning: This is still a work in progress, and breaking changes may be introduced.
-It is functional.
+> :We are working on a decoupled front-end package in Vue.js and Axios which makes it possible to interact with the API in your Laravel project or Single Page Application.

 ## Impression